Razyapoo/KGBClusteringDocumentation/local_grouping_of_clusters.md

 <h1 id="research">Research part</h1>

+which technique to use?

+zoom context - zoom only a specific part and keep surrounding untouched.
+It changes the magnification level.
+Generalizes fish-eye and zoom lense.
+Fish eye - show more and more detail as goes to center, and less detail as goes far from center zoom brushing - show the area of interest in a box, hide surrounding nodes - group compact mode? multi-scale zooming - It does this by creating multiple levels of detail for the graph, each showing a different level of granularity.
+This allows the user to see the same area of the graph at different levels of detail, depending on their needs.

-This section describes the various methods for selecting nodes.
+how to apply technique? how to choose nodes of interest This section describes the various methods for selecting nodes.
 We can state the following ones:

 1. A node(s) can be selected using mouse click.